-The generation of an after-tax profit of \$159,566 has enabled the Board to again achieve its dual objectives of creating value for its shareholders through declaring a 7 cents per share fully franked dividend while also delivering impactful community investments to a wide range of community groups.
-This is the eighth consecutive year of paying fully franked dividends which now cumulatively total \$319,952
+The generation of an after-tax profit of \$96,700 has enabled the Board to again achieve its dual objectives of creating value for its shareholders through declaring a 5 cent per share fully franked dividend while also delivering impactful community investments to a wide range of community groups.
+This is the ninth consecutive year of paying fully franked dividends which now cumulatively total \$359,452.

-Our Business on the Books for the end of the year is \$126 million, a net increase of \$12.2 million, or 10.7%, from last financial year.
+Our Business on the Books as at the end of the year is \$131 million, a net increase of \$5 million, or 4%, from last financial year.
+This growth is an impressive performance in difficult economic conditions and illustrates the effectiveness of our promotional activities and customer retention strategies.